yokoszn/arch-dotfiles/yokoszn-basearchsetup.md

 - git & kitty to setup my DE later.

 ## The Basic Technologies
 [Authenticated Boot and Disk Encryption on Linux](https://0pointer.net/blog/authenticated-boot-and-disk-encryption-on-linux.html)

-Here’s a closer look at what these technologies deliver:

 1. **LUKS/`dm-crypt`/`cryptsetup`**:
    These provide disk encryption and optionally, data authentication.
 Disk encryption ensures that data can only be read in plaintext if you possess a secret, usually a password or passphrase.
 Data authentication prevents unauthorized modifications to disk data.
 Most distributions only enable encryption by default; authentication is a newer feature not widely adopted yet.